tommyjtl/TermChat/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Chatting with GPT in the terminal.
-Just a toy experiment with OpenAI's GPT API.
+Lightweight GPT chat client in the terminal.
+A toy experiment with OpenAI's GPT API.

 > All code have only tested on macOS, not guaranteed to work on other platforms.